LearnOnDemandSystems/guides/github-integration/github-integration.md

 you should be logged into a GitHub account that has a repository containing lab content you want to integrate into the lab profile.
-1. Once you are logged into GitHub, if you have not done this before you will be asked to authorize LabOnDemand to have access to your GitHub account.
+1. Once you are logged into GitHub, if you have not done this before you will be asked to authorize Lab on Demand to have access to your GitHub account.
 This access is only used to create a webhook so that LOD can be notified whenever the content in your GitHub repository changes.
 Click **Authorize application** to continue with the integration.<br/>
-![Authorize application](media/integration/04-authorize-application.png "Authorize application")
+![Authorize application](media/integration/04-authorize-application.png "Authorize application") If you also want Lab on Demand to be able to integrate with a repository in a GitHub organization that you are a member of, you may also have to authorize Lab on Demand in your GitHub organization.
+To do this, visit the **Third-party access** page in your organization settings and authorize the LabOnDemand application for your organization.
 1. At this point you will be presented with a list of repositories that are associated with your GitHub account.
 Click **Select** next to the repository containing the lab content that you want automatically synchronized into the lab